 I haven’t been on the dock in many years, so it was fun for me to see that while we were in Lunenburg that the Bluenose II would be docked.
 You can find the schedule online to see if it might be out sailing or in harbour.
 It’s a pretty fascinating Canada Schooner and if you don’t know a ton about it I suggest looking online and reading more.
 It’s on the dime for a reason!
 Her story is pretty fantastic!

 I’m linking the house above!
-You should watch the cute little video CBC did on this heritage home in Lunenburg.
-Shes beautiful and located just across from the Lunenburg Academy!
+You should watch the cute little video CBC did on this heritage home in Lunenburg which shares a tour and furnishings inside.
+It’s beautiful!

-Talk about haunted stories this academy is so spooky.
+Nova Scotia has many heritage landmarks this being one of the oldest schools in the province which is located in Lunenburg Nova Scotia.
 When I was younger I spent a little time attending this school for elementary and going to the bathroom was a hard thing for me to do considering all the scary stories the kids would swap about the downstairs cellar bathrooms being haunted.
 I’ve heard so many spooky things but I have never seen anything myself.
 So who knows.
 It’s a really cool landmark in Lunenburg that is worth a visit.
 Especially since it’s surrounding one of Nova Scotia’s oldest cemeteries, the second is located in Halifax.

 Wherever we go travelling, I’m always on the hunt for a coffee shop to visit.
 Sometimes I visit twice a day depending on how much we are going.
 I found the Laughing Whale.
 It was a minute from our stay and seemed to be in the heart of everything we did.
 It serves the best coffee for an affordable price and they do really great things for our planet!
 Loved them.